open-contracting-archive/kingfisher-vagrant/README.md

 Set the `DB_URI` enviromental variable to use a custom PostgreSQL server, the default is `postgres://ocdsdata:ocdsdata@localhost/ocdsdata`

+## Status of a run

+During or after a run you can use a command to check on the progress.

+Run `ocdsdata-status` with the source flag as the publisher you want to see.
+Pass the sample flag to, if it's a sample run.

+By default it will show the progress for the latest run, but you can pass the dataversion flag to see different ones.

 ## Run Tests

 Run `py.test` from root directory.